Skip to Content

 Sick baby has a fever

-Even though it can be tricky to figure out how to get a sick baby to sleep, it’s not impossible.
-These are 10 of my go-to methods for helping a sick baby get the rest they need!
+Even though it can be tricky to figure out what to do when your sick baby wont sleep, it’s not impossible.

 1. Use a Humidifier

 One of my nursery must-haves is a good humidifier.
-The first time your baby gets a stuffy nose, you’ll be so glad you have one on hand!
+The first time your baby gets a stuffy nose, you’ll be so glad you have one on hand.

 When your baby has a sore throat or congestion, a humidifier helps by adding moisture to the air in their room.
 It makes it easier to breathe, and helps loosen up mucus build-up in their nose and sinuses.